Psiphon-Inc/psiphon-windows/src/webui/README.md

 * ALL: `keyup` and `keydown` events are unreliable.
 Use `keypress` instead.
   - Related: `change` event doesn't fire for text boxes until focus is lost.

+* IE7: Can't use `float:right` on an element that's a child/grandchild of a `postition:absolute` element.
+See the comment for `#settings-accordion` in `lteIE7.css` for details.

 ## Links to tools used